 “Tasks involving how to manage a business and enterprise encouraged me to think seriously about the issues around building a business which I am still discussing in my studies.

-“In the MSc course, I am being taught how to make effective professional decisions in relation to the global business environment by critically thinking and analyzing the impact of those decisions.”
+“In the MSc course, I am being taught how to make effective professional decisions in relation to the global business environment by critically thinking and analysing the impact of those decisions.”

 Sydney Hushie, Challenge Co-ordinator at the British Council in Ghana, said: